The step-by-step guide to getting your free credit score with finder.

 Your confirmation email will look like this:

-Once you click "Get My Credit Score" you will be taken to the form shown below.
-This form is all the information Equifax (formerly known as Veda) needs to identify you in order to access your credit score.
+This form is all the information we need to identify you in Experian's system in order to access your credit score.

 In order to get your credit score, you'll need to give us the following information: